-- 1. God is not insulted when we come to Him un- certain, even doubtful. - a.
-When that desperate father cried out, I be- lieve, help thou my unbelief - i.Jesus did not send him away. - ii.Jesus did not say "I can't help you." - iii.
-What He did was set that boy free, an- swer that father's prayer. - iv.He will do the same for you! - b.
-When that leper came timidly to Jesus and called to Him: "Lord, if thou wilt, thou canst make me clean." - i.What he was saying is, "I believe You - can, but I don't know if You will." - ii.
-Jesus was not insulted, turned off, angered. - iii.
+- IV.
+Closing - A. God is not insulted when we come to Him uncertain, even doubtful. - 1.
+When that desperate father cried out, I believe, help thou my unbelief. - 1.
+Jesus did not send him away. - 2.
+Jesus did not say, "I can't help you." - 3.
+What He did was set that boy free and answer that father's prayer. - 4.
+He will do the same for you! - B. When that leper came timidly to Jesus and called to Him: "Lord, if thou wilt, thou canst make me clean." - 1.
+What he was saying is, "I believe You can, but I don't know if You will." - 2.
+Jesus was not insulted, turned off, or angered. - 3.
 What He did was "put forth his hand, and touched him, saying, I will; be thou clean.
-And immediately his leprosy was cleansed." - c.
-When the prodigal son woke up at the hog pen he decided to go home. - i.He did not know the reception he would receive. - ii."I'm not worthy to be your son." - iii."I'll live with the servants." - iv.But the Father ran to meet him, and wel- comed him home. - 2.
-Why don't you come to Him? - a.
+And immediately his leprosy was cleansed." - C. When the prodigal son woke up at the hog pen, he decided to go home. - 1.
+He did not know the reception he would receive. - 2.
+"I'm not worthy to be your son." - 3.
+"I'll live with the servants." - 4.
+But the Father ran to meet him and welcomed him home. - D. Why don't you come to Him? - 1.
 He is coming to meet you.

 Don't let doubt rob you of what God wants to do for you.
 Come now.
 One final comment.
-In this closing, detail is not your friend; don't slow down to set any scenes, explain who any of these characters are, how they got in their pre- dicaments, or what their thought processes are.
+In this closing, detail is not your friend; don't slow down to set any scenes; explain who any of these characters are, how they got in their predicaments, or what their thought processes are.
 If the audience suspects you have three more points, they may tune you out.
-Create the scenes with only a few words, but use powerful ones, and move quickly to the prodigal and his father in the road, and then give the altar call.
+Create the scenes with only a few words, but use powerful ones, move quickly to the prodigal and his father on the road, and then give the altar call.